nickpowersys/CaaR/README.rst

 * indoor temperature data, and
 * local weather observations

 Although they may be recorded independently, data can be matched based on devices, locations and time, in order to form multi-dimensional time series.

-The flexible approach can easily accommodate source data using many possible column orderings and column/field names within comma- or tab-delimited text files.
+In order to maximize the utility of the package, it is possible to git clone the project, modify the configuration file, config.ini, and modify the values specified there that indicate the column headings (labels) and their positions (index) within a set of delimited text files.
+The example data files within the data folder are consistent with the current mapping in config.ini, and therefore provide a starting reference.

+Note the need for metadata files for both thermostats and zip codes.
+Example files are also in the data folder.

 Motivation
 ==========